SquareGPS/navixy-api/docs/user-api/backend-api/resources/tracking/tracker/sensor/index.md

 #### Errors

-* 201 - Not found in the database - if sensor with a sensor_id is not exists or owned by other user.
+* 201 - Not found in the database - if sensor with a `sensor_id` does not exist or owned by another user.
 * 208 – Device blocked - if tracker exists but was blocked due to tariff restrictions or some other reason.
-* 219 – Not allowed for clones of the device - if tracker is clone.
+* 219 – Not allowed for clones of the device - if tracker is a clone.

 ### `list`